What strings come on a Martin guitar?

-With some guitar brands there’s often a lot of debate, and even mystery as to what strings they ship their instruments with.
-Although with others, for example, Martin Guitar, they announce these facts loud and proud.
+With some guitar brands, there’s often debate and even mystery about what strings they ship their instruments with.
+Others, like Martin Guitar, announce these facts loud and proud.

-It certainly makes sense that a premium manufacturer like Martin would share this information, after all, their master luthiers go to great lengths to create some of the world’s best guitars and slapping any old set of strings on them would absolutely not do the instrument the justice it deserves.
+It certainly makes sense that a premium manufacturer like Martin would share this information.
+After all, their master luthiers go to great lengths to create some of the world’s best guitars.
+Slapping any old set of strings on them absolutely wouldn’t do the instrument justice.

-So, what strings do Martin Guitars ship with?
-The answer is either Martin Authentic Acoustic Lifespan 2.0 in phosphor bronze medium gauge on low to mid range models, or for high end models like the D-45, you’ll get Martin’s Titanium Core Nickel Wound strings in a light gauge.
+So, what strings do Martin guitars ship with?
+The answer is either Martin Authentic Acoustic Lifespan 2.0 in phosphor bronze medium gauge on low to midrange models.
+On high-end models like the D-45, you’ll get Martin’s Titanium Core Nickel Wound strings in a light gauge.

-Like many other manufacturers, Martin produces their own guitar strings, and every instrument they make, whether it’s a $300 Backpacker from the Mexico plant, or a $30,000 custom dreadnought from a master luthier in Nazareth, PA, will arrive with Genuine Martin strings.
+Like many other manufacturers, Martin produces their own guitar strings.
+Every instrument they make, whether a $300 Backpacker from the Mexico plant or a $30,000 custom dreadnought from a master luthier in Nazareth, PA, will arrive with Genuine Martin strings.

-While the phosphor bronze Acoustic Lifespan 2.0s are fairly averagely priced, their specialist titanium core strings are upwards of $40 for a set of 6.
-If you aren’t looking to spend so much every string change, or you’d just like to experiment with something different, keep reading as we go through how to select new strings, and some of the better options out there for your Martin Guitar.
+While the phosphor bronze Acoustic Lifespan 2.0s are fairly averagely priced, their special titanium core strings are upwards of $40 for a set of 6.
+If you aren’t looking to spend that much every string change, or if you’d just like to experiment with something different, keep reading as we explain how to select new strings, and some of the better options out there for your Martin Guitar.

 By the way, if you’re a Martin fan, check out this killer book on the history of Martin Guitars!

-When you’re choosing your new strings, there are a number of variables that you can select from.
+When you’re choosing your new strings, there are a number of variables to choose from.
 Each will have an effect on the overall sound, reliability, and playability of your guitar.

 String Gauge

-Guitar strings aren’t measured in length, they are measured in width, or diameter.
-Because their diameter is so small, manufacturers use an easy to understand, universal measure in order to let consumers know what size their strings are, and that measurement is gauge.
+Guitar strings aren’t measured in length.
+They’re measured in width, or diameter.
+Because their diameter is so small, manufacturers use an easy to understand, universal measure in order to let consumers know what size their strings are.
+That measurement is gauge.

 Using the actual gauge of the string is generally better practice than using the descriptions, which are typically extra-light, light, medium, heavy, extra heavy.
-Each manufacturer differs their interpretation of these descriptions, so, while Martin refers to 12s as light, Ernie Ball calls their 12s medium light.
-But if you know you like 12s, then that number is universal.
+Each manufacturer uses those terms differently, so while Martin refers to 12s as light, Ernie Ball calls their 12s medium-light.
+But if you know you like 12s, that number is universal.

 Do be aware, even if you do shop by the gauge, different manufacturers may use different gauges for the other strings in the packet.
 You can check this on the packaging.